vmware-tanzu/velero/design/new-prepost-backuprestore-plugin-hooks.md

 Aiming to address these two limitations, and separate from this proposal, we would like to write a Velero plugin that takes advantage of the proposed Pre-Backup plugin hook.
 This plugin will be executed _once_ (not per resource item) prior backup.
 It will scale down the applications setting `.spec.replicas=0` to all deployments, statefulsets, daemonsets, replicasets, etc. and will start a small-footprint staging pod that will mount all PVC/PV pairs.
 Similarly, we would like to write another plugin that will utilize the proposed Post-Restore plugin hook.
 This plugin will unquiesce migrated applications by killing the staging pod and reinstating original `.spec.replicas values` after the Velero restore is completed.

-Other examples of plugins that can use the proposed plugin hooks are
+Other examples of plugins that can use the proposed plugin hooks are:

 - PostBackupAction: trigger a Velero Restore after a successful Velero backup (and complete the migration operation).
 - PreRestoreAction: pre-expand the cluster's capacity via Cluster API to avoid starvation of cluster resources before the restore.
 - PostRestoreAction: call actions to be performed outside Kubernetes clusters, such as configure a global load balancer (GLB) that enables the new cluster.

+The post backup actions will be executed after the backup is uploaded (persisted) on the disk.
+The logs of post-backup actions will be uploaded on the disk once the actions are completed.

+The post restore actions will be executed after the restore is uploaded (persisted) on the disk.
+The logs of post-restore actions will be uploaded on the disk once the actions are completed.

 This design seeks to provide missing extension points.
 This proposal's scope is to only add the new plugin hooks, not the plugins themselves.